KirillKryukov/naf/Compress.md

 while network transfer and decompression may be performed thousands of times by database users.
 Optimizing user experience is more important in such cases.
 So, `ennaf --level 22` is the best option for sequence databases.

+## Specifying input format

+Input format (FASTA of FASTQ) is automatically detected from the actual input data, so there's not need to specify it.
+However, explicitly specifying the format with `--fastq` or `--fastq` will make sure the compression occurs only if the input is in the expected format.

+In additon, input file extension is checked against specified format and actual format.
+A mismatching file extension produces a warning, but does not stop the compression.